Riasy7/Movie-Recommendation/README.md

 Here are potential improvements to consider for scaling or refining the application:

-    1. **Struct Implementation**: Use structs for organized data management of movies and users.
+    1. Struct Implementation: Use structs for organized data management of movies and users.
-    2. **Function Separation**: Modularize the code into separate functions for each major feature for better maintainability.
+    2. Function Separation: Modularize the code into separate functions for each major feature for better maintainability.
-    3. **Error Handling**: Improve file operation robustness by handling potential read/write errors more effectively.
+    3. Error Handling: Improve file operation robustness by handling potential read/write errors more effectively.
-    4. **Global Variables**: Minimize the use of global variables to avoid potential conflicts and enhance code reliability.
+    4. Global Variables: Minimize the use of global variables to avoid potential conflicts and enhance code reliability.
-    5. **Code Readability**: This code is all in one file.
+    5. Code Readability: This code is all in one file.
 I find that this is very ugly and is the major downside.
 If this was a large application, to improve it, scalability of the file would be needed.
 This means that having multiple files and modules for each responsible function and having header files would greatly help.

 This guide is also part of me learning to improve my C programming.
 A lot of the aspects like code readability and organization I am not too happy about and could use major major major improvements.